 START AT THE PILOT HOLE

 It allows you to explore the space behind a wall or ceiling to ensure there is nothing there.
 Before starting, turn off the power in the area where you will be working to avoid electric shock.
 Then drill a small hole in the middle where you want to place your speaker.
-Be careful for How to install ceiling speakers when drilling to avoid hitting the pipe or electrical cable.
+Be careful about How to install ceiling speakers when drilling to avoid hitting the pipe or electrical cable.
 Examine the cutout area.
 Bend a stiff wire (e.g., from a hanger) and insert it into the pilot hole.
 If there may be power lines near your pilot hole, wrap electrical tape around the wire.
 The curved end of the wire should match the outside diameter of your ceiling speakers.
 Not the cutout diameter, but the outer diameter!
 If the wire rotates freely in the hole, then a cutout for the column can be made.

 BEWARE OF DUST